ANALYSIS-U.S. stocks, bonds flash diverging signals as volatile first quarter ends

 By David Randall

-The S&P 500 has come roaring back from a near-13% decline and is on track to finish the quarter off 3.6% after a rebound that has defied worries over tighter monetary policy and geopolitical instability stemming from the war in Ukraine.
+The S&P 500 has come roaring back from a near-13% decline and finished the quarter off 4.9% after a rebound that has defied worries over tighter monetary policy and geopolitical instability stemming from the war in Ukraine.
 Many stock investors have even shrugged off a brief inversion of a closely watched section of the U.S. Treasury yield curve – a phenomenon that has predicted past recessions.

 Bond investors appear far more pessimistic on the economy, with the ICE BofA index on track for its worst start to the year ever on worries that the Fed will cause recession by aggressively tightening monetary policy in its bid to fight surging inflation.
 Yields on the benchmark 10-year Treasury are up 81 basis points this quarter and stand near their highest level since May 2019.